-- 1. Applicants must fulfill the following requirements to be considered for entrance into this program: - (a) Fulfill all requirements for admission to Trinity Valley Community College. - (b) \Students must provide documentation that they are TSI complete in all areas, are TSI exempt, or have a transcript showing TASP exemption status. - (c) Students must submit minimum passing scores on each area of the designated admissions test.
-Current testing information can be found on the ADN web site at www.tvcc.edu/campus/healthscience/adn.aspx, or contact the counselor. - (d) Complete Biology 2401 and either PSYC 2314 or PSYC 2301, with a grade of "C", or better, prior to submitting an application. - (e) Submit official transcripts of all previous college credits to the Health Science Center with the application.
+- 1. Applicants must fulfill the following requirements to be considered for entrance into this program: - (a) Fulfill all requirements for admission to Trinity Valley Community College - (b) Provide documentation of TSI completion or exemption. - (c) Submit minimum passing scores on each area of the designated admissions test; current testing information can be found on the ADN web site at www.tvcc.edu/campus/healthscience/adn.aspx, or by contacting the HSC counselor. - (d) Complete Biology 2401 and either PSYC 2314 or PSYC 2301, with a grade of "C" or better, prior to submitting an application. - (e) Submit official transcripts of all previous college credits to the Health Science Center with the application. - (f) Have a cumulative grade point average of 2.50 or better on a four-point system for all previous college work.
+If all qualified students are selected and there are still positions available, students with a cumulative GPA of 2.0 will be considered using the same point system.

-- (f) Have a cumulative Grade Point Average of 2.50 or better on a four-point system for all previous college work.
-If all qualified students are selected and there are still positions available, students with a cumulative GPA of 2.0 will be considered using the same point system. - 2.
-There is a process for selection of students who are admitted to this program.
+- 2. There is a process for selection of students who are admitted to this program.
 It is the student's responsibility to contact a counselor for information regarding the current process.
 It is the student's responsibility to keep the Health Science Center informed of any changes in name, address or telephone number. - 3.
-After acceptance into the ADN program, the student must: - (a) Meet clinical requirements which include submitting a physical examination report, negative TB test or chest x-ray, immunization records, a negative drug screen, and acceptable criminal background and registry checks. - (b) Purchase liability insurance.
+After acceptance into the ADN program, the student must - (a) meet clinical requirements which include submitting a physical examination report, negative TB test or chest xray, immunization records, a negative drug screen and acceptable criminal background and registry checks; - (b) purchase liability insurance.
 Liability insurance is included in the lab fee for specific ADN courses.
 However, re-entry and transfer students will be assessed an insurance fee at the time of enrollment in the program.
-(All nursing students are responsible for their own hospitalization insurance.) - (c) Submit proof of CPR for health care providers. - 4.
+(All nursing students are responsible for their own hospitalization insurance.); and - (c) submit proof of CPR certification for health care providers. - 4.
 Any nursing applicant who has been convicted of a crime other than a minor traffic violation or who has been hospitalized or treated for mental illness and/or chemical dependency may petition the Board of Nursing for a declaratory order concerning their eligibility to take the NCLEX-RN, the licensing examination.